Skip to content

 • Webhook ingress and queue callback are both required for production.

-• Loaded skill plugins determine which provider credentials can be injected at all.
+• Registered plugin providers determine which provider credentials can be injected for matching provider domains.

 • Failure states are logged and surfaced for operator recovery.